 - 1/2 cup desiccated shredded coconut

 - 1 egg For the salsa:

 - Preheat the oven to 400°F. Line a baking sheet with parchment or a Silpat. (affiliate link!).
 Set pan aside.

 - Place three bowls on the counter.
 In the first, whisk flour and salt.
 In the second, whisk egg until yellow and frothy.
 In the last, place the coconut.

 - Coat one fish fillet at a time: first, dip it in the flour, coating all sides.
 Shake off access.
 Now, place the fillet in the egg, coating each side in egg and then letting excess drip off.
 Finally, place the fish in the coconut, flipping it over to coat each side.
 Now, place fillet on prepared baking sheet.

 - Repeat step three until each fillet is coated.
 Then, bake fish for 10-12 minutes, until it is flakey and opaque (check thickest fillet with a fork).

 - While the fish cooks, prep the salsa: segment oranges (here is a good way to do that).
 Dice segmented oranges, and place in small mixing bowl.
 Dice the avocado, and add it to the bowl along with the minced jalapeño and cilantro, and the lime juice.
 Stir.

-- To serve: place fish on serving plates and spoon salsa over top.
+- To serve: place fish on serving plates (I served over a bed of arugula, for more greens) and spoon salsa over top.